 - If the invocation mode is static, no target reference is needed and overriding is not allowed.
 Method m of class or interface c is the one to be invoked. - Otherwise, an instance method is to be invoked and there is a target reference.
 If the target reference is null, a NullPointerException is thrown at this point.
 Otherwise, the target reference is said to refer to a target object and will be used as the value of the keyword this in the invoked method.
-The other three possibilities for the invocation mode are then considered: - If the invocation mode is nonvirtual, overriding is not allowed.
-Method # of class # is the one to be invoked.
+The other three possibilities for the invocation mode are then considered:

 - If the invocation mode is super, overriding is not allowed.
 Method m of class or interface c is the one to be invoked.
-If m is abstract, an AbstractMethodError is thrown. - Otherwise, if the invocation mode is virtual, and τ and m jointly indicate a signature polymorphic method (§15.12.3), then the target object is an instance of java.lang.invoke.MethodHandle or java.lang.invoke.VarHandle.
+If m is abstract, an AbstractMethodError is thrown. - Otherwise, if the invocation mode is virtual, and $\tau$ and m jointly indicate a signature polymorphic method (§15.12.3), then the target object is an instance of java.lang.invoke.MethodHandle or java.lang.invoke.VarHandle.
 The target object encapsulates state which is matched against the information associated with the method invocation at compile time.
-Details of this matching are given in The Java Virtual Machine Specification, Java SE 11 Edition and the Java SE Platform API.
+Details of this matching are given in The Java Virtual Machine Specification, Java SE 13 Edition and the Java SE Platform API.
 If matching succeeds, then either the method referenced by the java.lang.invoke.MethodHandle instance is directly and immediately invoked, or the variable represented by the java.lang.invoke.VarHandle instance is directly and immediately accessed, and in either case the procedure in §15.12.4.5 is not executed.
 If matching fails, then a java.lang.invoke.WrongMethodTypeException is thrown. - Otherwise, the invocation mode is interface or virtual.